Pebbles, Volume 7 (1980 album)

 Pebbles, Volume 7 is a compilation album in the Pebbles series.
-The music on this album has no relation to Pebbles, Volume 7 that was released on CD many years later.
+The music on this album has no relation to Pebbles, Volume 7 which was released on CD many years later.

 Release data

 This album was released as an LP by BFD Records in 1980 (as #BFD-5024) and was kept in print for many years by AIP Records.

 Notes on the tracks

 The Human Beings are not to be confused with the Human Beinz, which make an appearance on Pebbles, Volume 8.
 A song by The Chocolate Watchband was included on the original Nuggets compilation, and the Dovers are also represented on Pebbles, Volume 2.
-The Craig are an English group.
+Craig are an English group.